Seattle Sex Therapist & Couples Counselor

 Interested in the online course?

-An online course based on my book, this intimacy course is designed to support couples through a process of transforming their sex lives through webinar teaching and structured at home conversations and exercises.
+An online course based on my book, this intimacy course is designed to support couples through a process of transforming their sex lives through webinar teaching and structured at home activities and exercises that they can do alone and with their partner.

 About Me